moanadl/javascript30/README.md

 - Access value of data attribute by "dataset.[attribute's name]"

 ## 30 - Whack a mole
-- It hasn't show me any new tools/methods, but it has taken a lot of time for me to understand how I could make the game work and a lot of attention to details.
+- It hasn't show me any new tools/methods, but it has taken a lot of time for me to understand how I could make the game work and a lot of attention to details
 - It was quite a challenge